dshiffman/dodowDIY/README.md

 you'll also need a way to program the MCU (I used a Tiny Programmer)

 That's it!

+STL files, Source Files are in the obvious places.

+The Pics folder has the assembly at various stages to give you an idea of the approach.

 ![here are the parts I used](https://github.com/dshiffman/dodowDIY/blob/main/dodowdiy%20parts.jpg)